VJMumphrey/Crackme-Writeups/README.md

 # Crackme-Writeups
-Here are the writeups for crackmes that I have done.
+Here are the writeups for crackmes that I have written.